Should you buy a property in a trust or your own name?

-Trusts have been around for hundreds of years and have traditionally been using by the wealthy to protect their assets and pay less tax.
-While this may sound effective, if you ask around you’ll find that few use a trust structure.
+Trusts have been around for hundreds of years and have traditionally been used by the wealthy to protect their assets and pay less tax.
+While this may sound effective, if you ask around you’ll find that few actually use a trust structure when buying property.

 What is a trust structure?

-A trust structure is an ownership structure where the legal owner is not the beneficial, or eventual owner, i.e. a person or company owns an asset on behalf of someone else, creating a separation between owner of the asset and who will gain the benefit of the asset.
+A trust structure is an ownership structure where the legal owner is not the beneficial or eventual owner.
+In other words, a person or company owns the asset on behalf of someone else.
+This creates a separation between the owner of the asset and who will gain the benefit of the asset.

-A trust structure can be costly and complex to set up, and can be a similar burden as a company.
+A trust structure can be costly and complex to set up.
 It will create an extra set of accounts, documentation (such as meeting minutes) and lodgements.
-It’s usually more expensive to get trust tax returns done than it is for personal returns.
-You will be subject to greater land tax, as the tax threshold for trusts differs to that of individuals.
-Furthermore, if you’re buying a house to live in, there may be tax implications for the capital gains tax exemption.
+Due to their complexity, trust tax returns are usually more expensive than personal tax returns too.
+With a trust structure, you will be subject to greater land tax, as the tax threshold for trusts differs to that of individuals.
+Also, if you’re buying a home, there may be tax implications for the capital gains tax exemption.